The pre-transplant screening is first performed to make sure a lung transplant is the right treatment for you.

-Before your pre-transplant screening, a transplant coordinator will contact you and your physician to gather important information about your medical condition.
+Before your pre-transplant screening, a transplant coordinator will contact you and your doctor to gather important information about your medical condition.
 This information includes:

 - Pulmonary function studies

-- Computed axial tomography (CAT) scan and/or chest X-ray, if performed in the
+- Computed tomography (CT) scan and/or chest X-ray, if performed in the last year

 - Insurance information

 Once this information is received, a transplant coordinator will contact you for a telephone interview to further discuss your medical history and lung disease.

 It is the responsibility of you and your referring doctor to have insurance approval in place for your screening appointment.
 Please notify your insurance company of your pre-transplant screening appointment with Cleveland Clinic’s Transplant Center.
 Make sure your insurance company will provide coverage for the pre-transplant screening.
 (Many insurance companies will only provide coverage at specified centers.)